LiveTL/android/README.md

 ⚠️ **This be a WIP** ⚠️

-## About

-Native Android app for LiveTL.
+Native Android app for LiveTL using [Jetpack Compose](https://developer.android.com/jetpack/compose) for the UI.

 ## Contributing